amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-24-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 As a reminder, I work at Cloudinary, so if you do find anything here difficult to implement, I can pass along your concerns to the right people... 😉

-_NOTE: Cloudinary did not ask me to write this.
-Nothing in this post should be taken as representing anyone other than myself._

 P.S.
 If you use Jekyll or some other blogging framework, and you have many images on your site, it may be worth going further with automation using a plugin.
 For example, [jekyll-cloudinary](https://nhoizey.github.io/jekyll-cloudinary/)